evennia/evennia/docs/1.0-dev/_sources/Setup/Installation-Git.md.txt

 ```
 source evenv/bin/activate (Linux, Mac)

 evenv\Scripts\activate    (Windows Console)

 .\evenv\scripts\activate  (Windows PS Shell,
                            Git Bash etc)
 ```
-The text `(evenv)` should appear next to your prompt to show that the virtual environment is active.
-You _don't_ need to actually be in or near the `evenv` folder for the environment to be active.
+The text `(evenv)` should appear next to your prompt to show that the virtual environment is enabled.
+You do _not_ need to actually be in or near the `evenv` folder for the environment to be active.

 ```{important}